Back to Supercharge Page

 Click here to download Defense Form Examples with blanks.

-Type 8 – EXAMPLE DEFENSE FORM
+Type 8 – Example Defense Form

 Some common Type 8 defenses are: Aggressiveness, Assertiveness, Bluntness, Confrontation, Counter-Dependence, Emotional Insensitivity, Excessive Intimidation, Lust for Intensity, Rejection of Weakness, Resistance to Control, Self-Reliance, Stubbornness, Suppression of Tender Emotions, and Willfulness.